Attraction-Repulsion clustering with applications to fairness: Charged clustering via multidimensional scaling

-These dissimilarities can then be used directly in some agglomerative hierarchical clustering methods, as described in Section~\ref{section_chcl}.
-Alternatively, we could use these dissimilarities to produce some embedding of the data into a suitable Euclidean space and use some optimization clustering technique (in the sense described in Chapter 5 in~\cite{Everittetal}) on the embedded data.
-Actually, the dissimilarities $\delta_l$ can be combined with common optimization clustering techniques, such as $k$-means, via some embedding of the data.
+These dissimilarities can be used directly in some agglomerative hierarchical clustering methods, as described in Section~\ref{section_chcl}.
+However, there is a way to extend our methodology to a broader set of clustering methods.
+This is done using our dissimilarities to produce some embedding of the data into a suitable Euclidean space which allows the use of optimization clustering techniques (in the sense described in Chapter 5 in~\cite{Everittetal}) on the embedded data.
+For example, the dissimilarities $\delta_l$ can be combined with a common optimization clustering technique, such as $k$-means, via some embedding of the data.
 We note that our dissimilarities aim at increasing the separation of points with equal values in the protected attributes while respecting otherwise the geometry of the data.
 Using multidimensional scaling (MDS) we can embed the original points in the space $\real^{d'}$ with $d'\leq d$ and use any clustering technique on the embedded data.
+The approach of using MDS to embed dissimilarities in an Euclidean space and then perform clustering has been pursued in \cite{Hausdorf2003} and \cite{Oh2007}.
 Quoting \cite{multid_scaling}, multidimensional scaling `is the search for a low dimensional space, usually Euclidean, in which points in the space represent the objects, one point representing one object, and such that the distances between the points in the space, match, as well as possible, the original dissimilarities'.
-Thus, applied to dissimilarities $\delta_l$, MDS will lead to a representation of the original data that essentially conveys the original geometry of the data in the unprotected attributes and, at the same time, favours clusters with diverse values in the protected attributes.
+Thus, applied to dissimilarities $\delta_l$, MDS will lead to a representation of the original data that approximates the original geometry of the data in the unprotected attributes and, at the same time, favours clusters with diverse values in the protected attributes.
+We stress that we are using MDS as a tool for embedding our dissimilarity relations in a Euclidean space, not necessarily as a dimension reduction technique.
+However, it is worth mentioning that MDS embeddings produce some loss of the original dissimilarity structure.
+Therefore, we advise to use embeddings in a space with similar dimension as the original data to minimize this adverse effect.
+In fact, in our experiments, we use the same dimension as that of the original data's unprotected attributes.

 Here is an outline of how to use the dissimilarities $\delta_l$ coupled with MDS for a sample $(X_1,S_1),\dots,\allowbreak(X_n,S_n)$. \begin{description} \item[Attraction-Repulsion MDS] For any $l \in \{1,2,3,4\}$ .1in \begin{itemize} \item \textit{Compute the dissimilarity matrix $[\Delta_{i,j}]=[\delta_l((X_i,S_i),(X_j,S_j))]$ with a particular choice of the free parameters.} \item \textit{If $\mathrm{min} \Delta_{i,j} \leq 0$, transform the original dissimilarity to have positive entries: \\$\Delta_{i,j} = \Delta_{i,j} + |\mathrm{min}\Delta| + \epsilon$, where $\epsilon$ is small.} \item \textit{For $\delta_1,\delta_2,\delta_3$: $\Delta_{i,j} = \sqrt{\Delta_{i,j}}$.} \item \textit{Use MDS to transform $(X_1,S_1),\dots,(X_n,S_n)$ into $X'_1, \dots, X'_n\in \real^{d'}$, where $D_{i,j} = \|X'_i-X'_j\|$ is similar to $\Delta_{i,j}$.} \item \textit{Apply a clustering procedure on the transformed data $X'_1, \dots, X'_n$.} \end{itemize} \end{description} This procedure will be studied in Section \ref{section_applications} for some synthetic and real datasets.